 Saan is also a famous Thai restaurant located in Ponsonby, the most prosperous commercial street in Auckland.
 The interior decoration is simple and clean, mainly in white tones and open kitchens.
 The service level is great.
 It is highly rated in Auckland.
 I went there early, and the waiter learned that it was my first time and introduced the menu to me in detail.
 I feel that there are very few places that are so patient with customers now.
 It can be full even on Monday night.
 Thai food is mainly sour, sweet and spicy.
 Sann has added some Western food culture to it, which is the icing on the cake for Thai cuisine.
 The menu is arranged from top to bottom according to the spiciness of the food.
 So, if you can't eat spicy food like me, try to order the dishes at the front.
 I recommend his Satay Leu, Kab Moo, Yum Pla Grob and Khao Soi Nuea

-When I come to a place, I generally listen to my own ideas and will not go because others feel bad.
-I think the food here is great and the service is very good.
+When I come to a place, I usually follow my own ideas and will not stop going just because others think it is not good.
+I think the food here is excellent and the service is also very good.
 Every time a dish comes out, we are looking forward to it.
-It is best to book in advance when you come here, otherwise you will not be able to eat.
-The only bad thing is that the tableware sound is a bit loud.
+It is best to make a reservation in advance when you come here, otherwise you will not be able to eat.
+The only downside is that the tableware is a bit loud.

-In this place your taste buds will embark on a fantastic journey, and when you walk in the door you will be surrounded by Thai smells and flavors, world-wide.
-I will try the Thai restaurant No. 17, the service is excellent, the staff is very friendly, although the price is a bit expensive, but I think it is worth it.
+Your taste buds will go on a fantastic journey at this place, as soon as you walk in the door you will be surrounded by the smells and tastes of Thailand, with a touch of the world.
+I would try the Thai restaurant number 17, the service was excellent and the staff were very friendly, although the price was a bit high, I think it was worth it.

-When you come, it is best to treat your visa bill as a tomorrow's problem, and experience their custom cocktails here first.
-There are high-end Vietnamese dishes, ranked from light to spicy in the menu, there are many different flavors, you can choose according to your preferences, the taste is very therapeutic effect.
+When you come, it is best to treat the visa bill as tomorrow's problem and go experience their custom cocktails first.
+There are high-end Vietnamese dishes here, ranked from mild to spicy in the menu, with many different flavors, and everyone can choose according to their preferences.
+The taste is very therapeutic.

-The food was absolutely delicious, especially the tender tofu and soft shell crabs here, it was delicious.
-I have wanted to come here since the place opened and we finally went last night.
-I think this store is worth the wait, every dish is superb and always creates a really pleasant atmosphere.
+The food was absolutely delicious, especially the soft tofu and soft shell crab.
+I have been wanting to go here since this place opened and we finally went last night.
+I think it was worth the wait, every dish was first class and a really pleasant atmosphere was created throughout.